MicrosoftDocs/win32/desktop-src/wia/-wia-enumerating-items.md

 ---
-Description: 'When a device is created, Windows Image Acquisition (WIA) creates a hierarchical tree of WIA items that represent the device and the folders and images associated with that device.' ms.assetid: 'ab7246e8-47bb-4b94-8d91-1c22010ebd9f'
+Description: When a device is created, Windows Image Acquisition (WIA) creates a hierarchical tree of WIA items that represent the device and the folders and images associated with that device. ms.assetid: ab7246e8-47bb-4b94-8d91-1c22010ebd9f
 title: Enumerating Items
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enumerating Items

 When a device is created, Windows Image Acquisition (WIA) creates a hierarchical tree of WIA items that represent the device and the folders and images associated with that device.
-Use the root item's (the item at the root of the tree that represents the device) [**IWiaItem::EnumChildItems**](-wia-iwiaitem-enumchilditems.md) (or [**IWiaItem2::EnumChildItems**](-wia-iwiaitem2-enumchilditems.md)) method to create an enumerator object and obtain a pointer to its [**IEnumWiaItem**](-wia-ienumwiaitem.md) (or [**IEnumWiaItem2**](-wia-ienumwiaitem2.md)) interface, which is used to navigate the item tree and gain access to the images or scanning beds associated with the device.
+Use the root item's (the item at the root of the tree that represents the device) [**IWiaItem::EnumChildItems**](/windows/win32/wia_xp/nf-wia_xp-iwiaitem-enumchilditems?branch=master) (or [**IWiaItem2::EnumChildItems**](-wia-iwiaitem2-enumchilditems.md)) method to create an enumerator object and obtain a pointer to its [**IEnumWiaItem**](/windows/win32/wia_xp/nn-wia_xp-ienumwiaitem?branch=master) (or [**IEnumWiaItem2**](-wia-ienumwiaitem2.md)) interface, which is used to navigate the item tree and gain access to the images or scanning beds associated with the device.

 The following example shows a function that recursively enumerates all of the items of a tree, beginning with a root item that is passed to the function.